Program Director

 Kalmanovitz Hall 119

-Ronald R. Sundstrom is a Professor of Philosophy at the University of San Francisco.
-He is also a member of USF’s African American Studies program and teaches for the university’s Honors College.
-He is the Humanities Advisor for the SF Urban Film Festival and a co-convener of the Black Philosophy Consortium; additionally, he is involved with academic organizations seeking to build bridges between academic philosophy and public policy, such as the Public Philosophy Network, the North American...
+Ronald R. Sundstrom is Professor of Philosophy at the University of San Francisco.
+He is also a member of USF’s African American Studies program, teaches for the university’s Honors College, and is the Humanities Advisor for the SF Urban Film Festival.
+His research focuses on the philosophy of race and the related areas of racism, xenophobia, and mixed-race identity; political philosophy and urban policy; and figures in African American political theory, especially Frederick Douglass.
+He...

 Education: